A Beginner's Guide to Annual and Perennial Flowers

 In This Corner: The Perennial

-A perennial plant or flower has a life cycle of more than two years.
-Perennials stick around.
-They survive winter and drought, re-blooming during growing seasons.
+A perennial plant or flower has a life-cycle of more than two years.
+That means your perennials will stick around for awhile, spread and add substance to your garden.
+That's because perennials survive winter and drought, then re-bloom during growing seasons.
+Perennials may even attract butterflies and hummingbirds to your garden.

 Pros of perennial flowers